 Okay, that's absolutely just a joke.
 These artists are not falling off my playlists, so I'd guess the opposite!
 They may have been new to me or just released an album.
 Either way, I'm not planning to stop listening anytime soon. ;-)

 Fin Del Mundo: A band from Argentina with a sound that grabbed my attention.
 I've been digging their vibe for a few months now.
 And they just released a new album!
 An Ursula Le Guin reference?
 Some info/description .....
 In an interview, they said they were going to be just instrumental until they heard the voice of their second guitar player.
-Very ethereal kinda of sound.
+Very ethereal kinda sound.
 When my young nephew asked why I like to listen to them, I said it was like floating comfortably in a warm lake on a beautiful summer day.
 Even though he gave me a look of not complete comprehension, I think he understood that it made me happy.

 Rodrigo y Gabriela: This duo from Mexico does some incredibly inventive two-guitar music.
 They've released some varied compositions, and you can hear the "Spanish guitar" style.
 That is an overbroad term in my opinion.
 Even with the "New Flamenco" that they are labeled.
 They really should not be pigeonholed at all.
 It is hard to describe exactly how they veer off.
 That point leads to putting out albums with heavy jazz and metal influences.
 I now own all they've released on Bandcamp.
 They are so cool that they are still on my playlists after a few months.